teacuptwin/recipes/README.md

 # 🍴 Recipe Book

-A beautiful, password-protected recipe app hosted on GitHub Pages — powered by a Google Sheet you can edit any time.
+A beautiful, recipe app hosted on GitHub Pages — powered by a Google Sheet you can edit any time.

 ---